 So you’re probably thinking – “How do I get invited to NYFW?”
 And honestly, it takes some work, but it is well worth it.
 Let me just start by saying that even if you are a new blogger who just launched his or her blog a week ago, you can still attend NYFW.
 But, do note, that your blog and social media statistics are what determine what shows that you get invited to.
 But let’s start with the basics, and if you follow these tips, you will also see yourself at NYFW.

-Advice #1 – Start contacting PR firms and designers.
+Advice #1 – Start contacting PR firms and designers to get invites of NYFW.
 The first thing that I did is locate the schedule of NYFW, which for the F/W ’16 season was hosted on the CFDA website.
 I highlighted what days that I would be attending and began visiting those designers websites.

 I also recommend staying up-to-date with the New York Fashion Week Live calendar – this website’s calendar not only lists the NYFW shows, but also gives you updates on other events/shows occurring during NYFW (and they even have the contact emails listed!).

 The first thing to do when you get to those websites is look for the contact information.
 There you will typically find their contact information or their PR firm.
 If you see both, the best person to contact is the PR firm because that is who will be arranging and sending out invites.

 There will be occasions when you will only see the contact email displayed as “firstname.lastname@example.org” and though I would still send an email to this contact email, I would not leave it there.
 Most of the time, these “info” contacts will get lost and have no connection to the NYFW show.
 Though some will respond with a confirmation that they have received your request or an automated email showing the correct email address to send you request to, you still want to look for an email address directly linked to the NYFW contact – which is typically the PR firm.